Timeless Marketing Wisdom from Alex Hormozi for African Entrepreneurs

 - 4 min read

-Alex Hormozi is the founder of Acquisition.com, a company that partners with businesses doing $3M–$100M a year in revenue to help them scale.
-He’s the author of bestselling books like $100M Offers and $100M Leads, known for breaking down complex business strategies into clear, actionable steps.
-His content has inspired millions of entrepreneurs worldwide including many across Africa
+Alex Hormozi is the founder of Acquisition.com, a company that partners with businesses generating $3M–$100M a year in revenue to help them scale.
+He is also the author of bestselling books like $100M Offers and $100M Leads.
+He is known for breaking down complex business strategies into clear, actionable steps.
+His valuable content has inspired millions of entrepreneurs worldwide, including many across Africa.

-But this isn’t just an American success story.
-The lessons Alex shares from his 13-year journey are universal and surprisingly relevant for African entrepreneurs navigating real challenges like limited capital, rising competition, and a trust-based marketplace.
+This isn’t just an American success story.
+The lessons Alex shares from his 13-year journey are universal.
+They are surprisingly relevant for African entrepreneurs navigating real challenges like limited capital, rising competition, and a trust-based marketplace.

 1. Value First, Revenue Later

 Hormozi puts it well: “Prove yourself before you price yourself.”
-If you truly help people, they’ll start asking how they can pay you.
+If you help people genuinely, they will start asking how they can pay you.

 2. Perfection is Procrastination in Disguise